Sagar-Bhalsing/Java/Lab-Activity/ProblemStatements.md

 <br>-- Rest of the days Rs 200 per day
 <br>-- void display ( ) to display the details in the following format:
 <br>-- Bike No. PhoneNo.
 No. of days Charges

+## Reverse of Integer
+- Java program to reverse a number using while loop and recursion